 Everyone has access to classroom keyboards and percussion as well as a range of orchestral instruments to try.
-Girls have opportunities to use ipads, computer software, and multi-track recording equipment as well as traditional manuscript paper for their compositions.
+Pupils have opportunities to use ipads, computer software, and multi-track recording equipment as well as traditional manuscript paper for their compositions.
 As they progress through the school, more advanced features are incorporated into lessons, but the focus is always on practical and enjoyable music.

 Music opportunities in the Senior School

-The majority of the girls in the school take or have taken private voice or instrumental lessons and most of these earn grades with the ABRSM or Trinity boards.
+The majority of the pupils in the school take or have taken private voice or instrumental lessons and most of these earn grades with the ABRSM or Trinity boards.

-There are opportunities to perform almost every week from informal recitals in the atrium, to large autumn and summer concerts in the main hall, to high-profile services and gala events at churches and the local cathedral.
+There are opportunities to perform almost every week from informal recitals in the atrium, to large concerts in the main hall, to high-profile services and events at churches and the local cathedral.
 The school commissions from renowned composers a new, large-scale work to be performed every year at the Gala Concert, most recently, Bruno Newman’s The Willow Tree and Toby Hession’s Seasons and What Will the Children Remember?
 The school runs a range of popular ensembles to participate in these events, and soloists are always in demand.
-The school regularly stages full-scale musical productions – in 2013 there was a sell-out performance of Hairspray and Anything Goes was equally as popular in 2015.
-In March 2017 we followed the yellow brick road for an amazing production of The Wizard of Oz showcasing the talents of girls from Year 6 through to the Sixth Form.
-In March 2018 girls took to the stage again for another sell-out performance of Beauty and the Beast.
+The school regularly stages full-scale musical productions, which have included in the last few years Hairspray, Anything Goes, The Wizard of Oz, Beauty and the Beast, and Sister Act.

-Opportunities extend beyond school such as annual music tours (2012 Cuba, 2013 Salzburg, 2014 Belgium, 2015 Italy, 2016 Sorrento, Pompeii and the Bay of Naples; 2018 Budapest; 2019 New York; 2020 Amsterdam; 2021 Barcelona), collaborations ranging from Chichester University to The Drifters and Foreigner UK concert tours, and theatre excursions for each year group (London, Glyndebourne, Bournemouth).
-There really is something to appeal to everyone and we are always delighted to welcome new pupils to come and get involved.
+Opportunities extend beyond school such as annual music tours (2014 Belgium; 2015 Italy, 2016 Sorrento, Pompeii and the Bay of Naples; 2018 Budapest; 2019 New York; 2020 Amsterdam; 2021 Barcelona), collaborations ranging from Chichester University’s Gala Concert to The Drifters and Foreigner UK concert tours, and theatre excursions for each year group (London, Glyndebourne, Bournemouth).
+There is something to appeal to everyone and we are always delighted to welcome new pupils to come and get involved.

 Find out more about some of our recent soloists at this year’s Gala Concert, a highlight of the musical calendar – Musician Case Studies